ExitValue.ai

 What Is Your Oil & Gas Services Business Worth?

-SMB oilfield service companies typically sell for 3-7x EBITDA.
+SMB oilfield service companies typically sell for platform-tier earnings multiples.
 Platform-quality businesses with diversified basin exposure command 6-10x.
 Find out where you fall.

 Cyclical